 Leveraging public-private partnerships, too, can help draw in new private sector investors by introducing mechanisms that help reduce the risk of funding new approaches.
 Central banks and multilateral development banks can help de-risk investments in sustainable innovation and infrastructure by deploying guarantees, equity, and low-interest or interest-free loans.
 This could be vital in vulnerable communities, as well as in developing countries and small island developing states.

 3. Enabling markets for climate action

-Finally, government and regulatory authorities can influence markets in favour of a positive response to climate change through incentives for sustainable activities and disincentives for carbon-generating activities.
+Finally, government and regulatory authorities can influence markets in favor of a positive response to climate change through incentives for sustainable activities and disincentives for carbon-generating activities.
 Such incentives and disincentives typically come through the tax system and are thus generally implemented at a local rather than global level although in some areas such as a global carbon tax coordinated action is likely to be required.